Micro Modular Reactor Project

 Location: Deep River, Ontario

-- July 15, 2019 – Public comments Invited on project description (source: CEAA website)
+- July 15, 2019 - Public comments invited on project description

 About the project

-On July 12, 2019, the Canadian Nuclear Safety Commission (CNSC) received a project description from Global First Power for the issuance of a licence to prepare the site for a Micro Modular Reactor (MMR) at the Chalk River Laboratories site, located in Renfrew County, Ontario, approximately 200 km northwest of Ottawa.
+On July 12, 2019, the CNSC received a project description from Global First Power for the issuance of a licence to prepare the site for a Micro Modular Reactor (MMR) at the Chalk River Laboratories site, located in Renfrew County, Ontario, approximately 200 km northwest of Ottawa.

 The proposed project includes a nuclear plant, which would contain a MMR High Temperature Gas-cooled Reactor that would provide process heat to an adjacent plant, via molten salt.
 The MMR would produce approximately 15 Megawatt (thermal) of process heat to generate electrical power and/or heat, over an operating life-span of 20 years.